TeachmanLab/MT-Java/README.md

 > cd core/src/main/resources/static/bower/PIPlayer
 > bower install

-**Please Note:**  if you run into problems with PI Player scripts not executing you might try editing the file
+**Please Note:**  if you run into problems with PI Player scripts not executing you might try editing the file (This is only required for r34, Templeton has a better configuration)
 > vim core/src/main/resources/static/bower/PIPlayer/dist/js/config.js
 > Set the baseUrl:'../bower/PIPlayer/dist/js',